navesadeh/full-cache/README.md

 ### 3. Push Notifications for Background Updates

-CoreCache supports proactive cache freshness, even when the app is closed, through backend integration with push and background sync mechanisms.
+FullCache supports proactive cache freshness, even when the app is closed, through backend integration with push and background sync mechanisms.

 To enable this, the backend should: